 This Policy delineates the responsibilities and obligations of the Division of Laboratory Animal Medicine (DLAM) and Investigators concerning sick or injured animals.

-Upon finding a sick or injured animal, DLAM staff will mark the cage by placing a notification tag or post-it note next to the cage card and notifying the investigator's lab as soon as feasible thereafter.
-Depending on the urgency of the situation, this notification will be made via email or telephone and will contain a summary description of the animal's condition as well as a recommendation for either treatment or euthanasia.
+Upon finding a sick or injured animal, DLAM staff may mark the cage by placing a notification tag or post-it note next to the cage card and notifying the investigator's lab as soon as feasible thereafter.
+This notification will typically be done via email, by text/chat, or a telephone call may be made in urgent situations.
+Notifications are sent seven (7) days a week, including weekends and holidays, and will contain a summary description of the animal's condition as well as a recommendation for either treatment or euthanasia.
+At minimum, DLAM staff will notify the contact named on the cage card and the PI of the protocol.
+It is the responsibility of the laboratory to ensure that contact name(s) and information are updated both on the cage card and in RATS.

-Please be aware that at any time, at the discretion of the veterinarian, DLAM may euthanize an animal found to be moribund or in severe pain or distress.
-In such cases, DLAM will make a reasonable effort to contact the research lab prior to euthanasia.
+At the discretion of the veterinarian, DLAM may euthanize an animal found to be moribund or in marked pain or distress.
+In such cases, and so long as animal welfare is not further compromised, DLAM may contact the research lab prior to euthanasia by calling the contact person designated on the cage card at the listed telephone number.

-Upon the Principal Investigator (PI) receiving notification of a sick or injured animal, one of the following actions will take place:
+Upon receiving notification of a sick or injured animal, the PI must ensure that one of the following actions is performed:

-- The PI's lab will start treatment prescribed by the veterinarian within the time frame stated in the notification, and record, date and initial the Treatment Card, or
+- The PI's lab will start treatment prescribed by the veterinarian within the time frame stated in the notification, and record, date, list name of treatment, and initial the Treatment Card or medical record (if applicable), or

 - The PI's lab will euthanize the animal within the time frame stated in the notification, or

-- The PI's lab will contact the attending veterinarian within the time frame stated in the notification to agree upon an acceptable course of action, or
+- The PI's lab will “reply all” to the email notification, communicate through the DLAM on-line health care system, or contact a DLAM veterinarian / veterinary staff within the time frame stated in the notification to determine an acceptable course of action.

-The PI's lab is responsible for carrying out all treatments as prescribed by the veterinarian unless alternate arrangements for administration of treatment are made with DLAM.
+The PI's lab is responsible for carrying out all treatments as prescribed by the veterinarian unless alternate arrangements are made with DLAM (see point 3 above).
 Animals not treated as prescribed may be euthanized at the discretion of the veterinarian.

 The ARC recognizes the importance of these animals to your research as well as our collective obligation to provide them with the best care possible.
 For humane and legal reasons, all animals must be treated or euthanized once a clinical problem requiring treatment has been reported.